nteract/scrapbook/DEVELOPMENT_GUIDE.md

 ### Display Data

 Unlike encoded data, pure display data such as graphs, text, or images are displayed as though `ipython.display(scrap)` were called.
 Except that the metadata of the saved object has an additional `"scrapbook"` dictionary of the shape `{"name": name, "data": False, "display": True}`.
 This is done for two reason.
-First, the `scrap` is rendered in the browser while still be retrievable by name.
+First, the `scrap` is rendered in the browser while still being retrievable by name.
 And second, to avoid duplicating potentially large objects in both the display and data outputs.
 When a notebook is read it combines the display data back with any associated encoded data with the same name.

 ## API Contracts